 Tiger lilies (Lilium lancifolium-formerly L. tigrimum)

 My favourite thing about tiger lilies is their freckles!
-Most of us think first of the classic orange tiger lily, with her friendly freckles on dainty backward arching petals, she is beautiful, but there are other colours including white, pink, yellow and red.
-Tiger lilies multiply easily, as other lilies do, but they also grow shiny black bulbils along their stems which can be planted like seeds.
+Most of us think first of the classic orange tiger lily, with its friendly freckles on dainty, backward-arching petals.
+It is beautiful, but there are other colours, including white, pink, yellow, and red.
+Tiger lilies multiply easily, as other lilies do, but they also grow shiny black bulbils along their stems, which can be planted like seeds.

 Oriental lilies